sakshamphul/estOLS-Application/README.md

     export LD_LIBRARY_Path={absolute_path_to_installation_folder}/gsl-2.7.1/gsl-install/lib/

-run bashrc file to update your changes:
+Run bashrc file to update your changes:
     source /etc/.bashrc

 We have set up our environment and compiled estOLS.
 Let's explore how can we use this application to compute OLS